 Seal and Insulate Properly

 Your home must have many non-air-conditioned spaces that might often go neglected.
-Attics and crawl spaces should be adequately sealed and insulated to prevent water condensation.
+You should seal the attics and crawl spaces adequately to prevent water condensation.
 Also, it’ll prevent moisture from entering the ducts and damaging the surface.